 The key shall have the security strength equivalent to RSA 2048 bits, and the usage period for private keys is 10 years at most.
-The total validity period for subscriber certificates (including certificate renewal) is at most the same as the private key usage period.
+The validity of subscriber certificates (including renewal certificates) shall not exceed the validity of issuing CA certificates.
 The maximum validity period for EV SSL certificates is 825 days.
-The maximum validity period for OV, IV and

-DV SSL certificates issued after March 1, 2018 is 825 days, and the maximum validity period for OV, IV and DV SSL certificates issued before March 1, 2018 is 39 months.
+The maximum validity period for OV, IV and DV SSL certificates issued after March 1, 2018 is 825 days, and the maximum validity period for OV, IV and DV SSL certificates issued before March 1, 2018 is 39 months.